 storage and backend providers

-With private audience features a project owner will want to identify their risk and threat models and this means that choosing a storage and backend that works best for their needs will be important.
-Imagine using keybase, perkeep, upspin, dropbox, or google drive as the storage backend.
-Imagine using another private backend self-hosted on your own servers or on a cloud provider like aws, or even just a simple versioned state-file in github, s3.
-I find the idea pretty exciting and I think th existing patterns of killcord would work quite nicely with pluggable providers
+With private audience features, a project owner will want to identify their risk and threat models, and this means that choosing a storage and backend that works best for their needs will be important.
+Imagine using Keybase, Perkeep, Upspin, Dropbox, or Google Drive as the storage backend.
+Imagine using another private backend self-hosted on your own servers or on a cloud provider like AWS, or even just a simple versioned state file in GitHub or S3.
+I find the idea pretty exciting and I think the existing patterns of killcord would work quite nicely with pluggable providers.

 easier install tools

-A graphical interface was also been a common request.
+A graphical interface has also been a common request.
 I hear you, and though work hasn’t started on one, early ideation has.
-I think the first area where this could really shine is on a status page for active projects, so that will be the first graphical interface that is developed, when the time is right.
+I think the first area where this could really shine is on a status page for active projects, so that will be the first graphical interface that is developed when the time is right.